CrayziGomez/collectoroom/README.md

 ## Phase 1: Initial Setup & Database Configuration

-This phase ensures your local development environment is running correctly and your Firestore database is properly configured.
+This phase ensures your local development environment is running correctly.

 ### 1.1: Environment Variables & Service Account

-- **Objective:** Securely store your Firebase project configuration and provide the necessary server-side credentials for local development.
+For local development, the application requires two credential files.

+**1. Create your Client-Side Configuration (`.env.local`)**

+- **Objective:** Provide your Next.js application with the public-facing Firebase configuration.
 - **Action:**
   - In the root of your project, create a file named `.env.local`.
-  - Add your Firebase project's **client-side configuration** to this file using the `NEXT_PUBLIC_` prefix.
+  - Add your Firebase project's **client-side configuration** to this file.
+Find these values in your Firebase project settings under "Your apps".
-  - **Crucially**, you must also add the **server-side service account key** to this file under the variable `FIREBASE_SERVICE_ACCOUNT_KEY`.
-  - The entire service account JSON object must be pasted on a **single line**.
-Multi-line values are not supported in `.env` files.

-  - Your final `.env.local` file should look like this example (ensure the `FIREBASE_SERVICE_ACCOUNT_KEY` value is on one continuous line):
+  - Your final `.env.local` file should look like this:

     ```env
     # Client-side configuration